Erebus Motorsport: Other

 Guy Stewart formerly drove the team's Aurion-Yamaha in the Aussie Racing Cars series, and the team was also involved in a V8 Utes team with Adam Marjoram driving.
 The team formerly ran a Mygale F3 car labelled Erebus Academy, racing in Australian Formula 3 with Jack Le Brocq driving.
 Members of the Erebus Academy development program have included Le Brocq, Adam Marjoram and Richard Muscat.

+On October 2, 2023, the team announced that they had plans to compete in select races with Kostecki in the NASCAR Cup Series in a partnership with Richard Childress Racing in 2024.
+The partnership will work the other way, with 2025 NASCAR Xfinity Series finalist Jesse Love driving for Image Racing, which organises Erebus' Super2 operations, at the Super2 BP Adelaide Grand Final.

 Supercars Championship drivers

 The following is a list of drivers who have driven for the team in the Supercars Championship, in order of their first appearance.
 Drivers who only drove for the team on a part-time basis are listed in italics.